 Ease the Thang between the freezer paper and the fabric, all the way to the edges of the piece so that the paper is fully released.
 Be careful not to stretch the fabric.

 Tug the freezer paper out from beneath the piece.
-I use hemostats so that I can get a good grip.
+I use hemostats so I can get a good grip.

 Sometimes you will find that you have stitched through the paper.
 Very carefully hold down the edge of the appliquéd piece with your thumb while you give little tugs with the hemostat.
 The freezer paper will pull away.